 - Maintain this pose for 10 seconds and go back to lying on the floor.
 Continue 2-3 times.

 Many women can have abdominal separation during pregnancy and after childbirth due to the pressure of bearing a child.
-This pose should be practice very gently and can help repair the abdominal muscles and tighten them up again.
+This pose should be practiced very gently and can help repair the abdominal muscles and tighten them up again.
 Make sure to ask your doctor whether it’s safe to practice this pose.

 - Sit upright with your knees bent close to your buttocks